Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

    (MJPEG, in essence) which the receiver then re-assembles and converts back to a local HDMI port for a screen/projector;

-4. Since the sender produces multicast.
-This means that, on one VLAN/network, one sender can distribute video to many receivers - all of which listen out to the same multicast stream;
+4. Since the sender produces multicast, this means that, on one VLAN/network, one sender can distribute video to many receivers - all of which "listen out" to the same multicast stream;

-5. If the sender balun stops receiving the keepalive packets from he receiver balun(s), it ceases to transmit multicast video.
+5. If the sender balun stops receiving the keepalive packets from the receiver balun(s), it ceases to transmit multicast video.
 This is probably for power saving reasons.